 Connect People to Plants as a Conservatory Ambassador

 The Conservatory requests that volunteers commit to two shifts per month for one year.
 Most shifts are 2-3 hours long.
-In return, the Conservatory offers a flexible schedule, free lectures and social events, and a discount in the gift shop.
-All volunteers are required to meet with the Director of Volunteer Services, complete an application at that meeting, and attend a training program.
-Trainings vary from an hour-long session for Horticulture, Greeter and Special Exhibit volunteers, to seven 3-hour sessions, for Docents and Jungle Guides.
+In return, the Conservatory offers free lectures and social events and a discount in the gift shop.
+All new volunteers are required to meet with the Director of Volunteers & Education, go on a docent-led tour, and attend an hour-long training session.

-- Conservatory Clean-Up volunteers are needed from 9:00 a.m.-12:00 p.m. on the last Saturday of every month to help weed the grounds, scrub pots, and do other important tasks.
-Volunteers must schedule their shift in advance.
-No dropins please.
+- Conservatory Clean-Up volunteers are needed from 9:00 a.m.-12:00 p.m. on the first Saturday of every month to help weed the grounds, scrub pots, and do other important tasks.
+Volunteers must schedule their clean-up shift in advance through Hands On Bay Area.

 - Youth Volunteers High school volunteers who are at least 16 years old are invited to be Special Exhibit Docents.
 Shifts are 10:00-1:00 or 1:00-4:00 Tuesday-Sunday.
 The Conservatory requires at least one shift a week for a semester or over the summer.

 - Docents and Jungle Guides educate visitors about the Conservatory's fascinating collection of tropical plants.
 Shifts are available Tuesday-Sunday.
 The next training session will be held in January and February of 2018.